-David’s newest projects with GIA include God Is Everywhere!; I Will Live On, The Rosary With St. James, and Mass of Christ Our Hope.
-In addition to his work and ministry at Cretin-Derham Hall, David has been an international advocate for the role of young people in the life of the church.
-He is the founder and executive director of Music Ministry Alive!, a national liturgical music formation program for high school and college-aged youth, which has “graduated” more than 2000 students during the past 17 years, many of whom now are serving as pastoral musicians and in other areas of ministry. (www.musicminsitryalive.com)
+For many years David has been an international advocate for the role of young people in the life of the church.
+He is the founder and executive director of Music Ministry Alive! (www.musicministryalive.com), a national liturgical music formation program for high school and college-aged youth that has “graduated” more than 2300 students during the past 18 years, many of whom are now serving as pastoral musicians and in other areas of ministry.
+He formerly served on the national advisory council for the National Association of Pastoral Musicians and also has been a guest instructor for several undergraduate and graduate courses at numerous colleges and universities.

-In 1991 he was nominated for a Grammy Award for the recording of I Shall See God, and his book The Ministry and Mission of Sung Prayer (St. Anthony Messenger Press) received the Outstanding Professional Book Award from the Catholic Press Association in 2003.
-Along with Michael Joncas and Marty Haugen, he was the recipient of the Distinguished Alumni Award in 1995 from the University of St. Thomas in St. Paul.
-In 2004 David was named Pastoral Musician of the Year by the National Association of Pastoral Musicians, and that same year he received the Crosier Award for Outstanding Service in Ministry.
-He was the 2014 recipient of the Emmaus Award for Excellence in Catechesis from the National Catholic Education Association, and just this month, David was awarded an Honorary Doctorate in Humane Letters from the University of Portland in Oregon.
+In 1991 David was nominated for a Grammy Award for the recording of I Shall See God, and his book The Ministry and Mission of Sung Prayer (Fransiscan Media) received the Outstanding Professional Book Award from the Catholic Press Association in 2003.
+Along with Michael Joncas and Marty Haugen, he was the recipient of the Distinguished Alumni Award in 1995, from the University of St. Thomas in St. Paul.
+In 2004, David was named Pastoral Musician of the Year by the National Association of Pastoral Musicians, and that same year he received the Crosier Award for Outstanding Service in Ministry.
+In 2014, The National Catholic Education Association (NCEA) awarded David the Emmaus Award for Excellence in Catechesis for his contributions to catechetical ministry, and in 2015, he received an honorary doctorate in Humane Letters from the University of Portland in Oregon.

 Music and the Mass - Sacred MusicA walk through of all the elements of the Eucharistic Liturgy – this daylong workshop includes three sessions with musical samples for each element of the liturgy.